serhiismetanskyi/a8n.serhiismetanskyi.cv/README.md

 **Features:**
 - Integration with messengers
-- Website analysis to identify content topics based on business niche
+- Website analysis by LLM to identify content topics based on business niche
 - Trend analysis via Perplexity AI to generate content ideas based on business niche
 - Automated SEO content plan generation powered by LLM
 - SEO content writing by LLM based on the content plan